 KML file and displayed in Google Earth.

 To specify the advanced options of the Data Metrics gridding method, in the Grid Data - Select Data dialog, select Data Metrics for the Gridding Method, set Dataset1 to your data, set the X, Y, Z columns and click Next.

-The Data Metrics Parameters section of the Grid Data Advanced Options displays the statistical options to use when gridding the data.
+The Data Metrics Parameters section of the Grid Data - Data Metrics - Options displays the statistical options to use when gridding the data.

 The Search Neighborhood section allows you to specify the search options of which points are considered when interpolating grid nodes.

 |The Search Neighborhood section contains setting to modify the